Recras/recras-wordpress-plugin/readme.txt

 * Fix "Class not found" error when using Composer in a theme
 * Update themes for use in book processes and add two new themes

-= 4.6 (highlights) =
-* Book processes can now be integrated through the plugin!
-* Various bug fixes related to online bookings and contact forms
-* PHP 8.0 compatibility

-= 4.5 (highlights) =
-* The "Term for number of vouchers" is now used during voucher sales
-* Various bug fixes related to online bookings and contact forms

 = Older versions =
 See [the full changelog](https://github.com/Recras/recras-wordpress-plugin/blob/master/changelog.md) for older versions.